firefrei/knx2mqtt/README.md

-# knx2mqtt - a KNX-to-MQTT bridge supporting bidirectional telegram transfer
+# knx2mqtt - a KNX-to-MQTT bridge supporting bidirectional data transfer

 ## Build and Run as a Container